Skip to product information

 Taxes included.
 Shipping calculated at checkout.

-This is a 3D-printed replica of a "Lewis Machine Gun with mount".
-Its sized to fit the 1/6 scale 50" wingspan SE-5a Biplane designed by Pat Tritle (the kit will be available soon by Manzano Laser Works).
+This kit creates a replica of a "Lewis Machine Gun with mount".
+It's the right size to fit the 1/6 scale 50" wingspan SE-5a Biplane designed by Pat Tritle (the kit is available from Brodak Mfg HERE).
 CLICK HERE for a video of the prototype model flying!

-This piece was created by Thingiverse user Moparman64, and is licensed under Creative Commons - Attribution.
-The model was modified by Rabid Models (it was resized and divided into parts so it could be presented as a kit to fit Pat Tritle's SE-5a, and will most likely also fit other 1/6 scale SE-5 models).
+This 3-D printed piece was created by Thingiverse user Moparman64, and is licensed under Creative Commons - Attribution.
+The model was modified by Rabid Models (it was divided into separate parts for assembly and resized to be appropriate for the 1/6 scale model.

-The replica Lewis gun is supplied as a kit - the separate parts are produced in two halves which must be glued together and then assembled.
+The replica Lewis gun is supplied as a kit - the separate 3D-printed parts are produced in two halves which are simply glued together and then the parts are assembled.
 The prototype pictured here was painted (2 colors) with no attempt was made to fix anything - this is how the parts look without any modification or added detail.
+There is also a rack to mount the gun on the top wing of the model.
+Some very slight modifications are needed to place the gun into the rack.
+The bi-pod for the rack isn't included.

 The next picture shows a similar Lewis gun on a real SE5 (in a museum), along with the gun mount for reference.
-The modeler can add some extra details as desired, such as the bi-pod at the bottom of the rack and the trigger cable (these details are not included with this kit).
+The modeler can add some extra details as desired, such as the sight, the bi-pod at the bottom of the rack, and the trigger cable (these details are not included with this kit).

 Specifications: